What is GST ?

 Types of GST

 In the previous tax system, a part of the indirect tax is levied by the State Government and the rest part is levied by Central Government.
 Under the GST regime, also Centre and State both have the power to levy GST.
 That’s why it is mainly divided into two components – CGST and SGST.
-The CGST(Central GST) is levied by Central government whereas SGST(State GST) is levied by State government.
+The CGST(Central GST) is levied by the Central government whereas SGST(State GST) is levied by State government.
 However, there is another type of GST.
-This is called IGST.
+This is called the IGST.
 The IGST(Integrated GST) is levied on inter-state transactions.
 In order to avoid difficulty in the taxation system, IGST is levied by Centre which will be apportioned later to relevant states.

 However, there are other types of GST, the Union Territory Goods and Services Tax, commonly referred to as UTGST.
-It is applicable on the goods and services supply that takes place in any of the five Union Territories of India including Andaman and Nicobar Islands, Dadra and Nagar Haveli, Chandigarh, Lakshadweep and Daman and Diu.
+It is applicable to the goods and services supply that takes place in any of the five Union Territories of India including Andaman and Nicobar Islands, Dadra and Nagar Haveli, Chandigarh, Lakshadweep and Daman and Diu.
 This UTGST is charged in addition to the CGST explained above.